Minimally Invasive Spine Surgery

 Minimally invasive outpatient lumbar (low back) and cervical (neck) spine surgery is performed to relieve pain, restore neurological function, and improve the quality of life in patients with signs and symptoms of a “pinched nerve” or pressure on the spinal cord.

-Outpatient lumbar spine surgery is most commonly performed for a “herniated” (displaced) disc or from spinal stenosis (overgrowth of bone and ligament).
+Outpatient lumbar spine surgery is most commonly performed for a “herniated” (displaced) disc or for spinal stenosis (overgrowth of bone and ligament).

 Lumbar Disc Disease